evilWicked/evil-signals/README.md

 Installation
 ------------
-evil signals is installed by simply the source similar to a header only implementation.
-The simplest way to do this is simply to copy the whole `evil-signals/`  directory somewhere on your include path.
+evil signals is installed by simply including the source similar to a header only implementation.
+The simplest way to do this is to copy the whole `evil-signals/`  directory somewhere into your include path.
 Alternatively point your include path to wherever you have cloned the repo.

 include header files as usual using

     #include "evil/signals.h"
     #include "evil/slots.h"

-To bring in the implementation files you can follow any of the approaches below.

-1. Either open a new .cpp file in your source somehere and simply include the implementations.
-You can open a new file for each .cpp file or bring them all into a single one.
-I use the latter.

-		#include "evil/imp/signals.cpp"
-		#include "evil/imp/slots.cpp"

-2. Alternatively you can place the above implementation includes into an existing source file that contains your own code.
-If you take this approach be careful of namespaces.
-The evil classes reside inside the evil namespace and will have an identity crisis if you mix things up.
-Your system is likely to already have a signals.h file, so it may help to keep paths as `"evil/signals.h"` rather than `"signals.h"`

-3. If you want you can copy the source files out of evil/imp/ into your own code and use them like any other source.
+Both classes are templated so thats all you need.
+Take care to keep the implementation directory imp/ that is found under the header files together with them as it contains teh implementation required for the template.

-CMake?
-CMake is used in examples but CMake requires configuration and testing for each platform, so no.
+Why not use CMake?
+CMake is used in examples but for the main code.
+CMake would require configuration and testing for each platform which if it doesn't work would generate issues.
+So no.

 Compiler Options
 ----------------